jankaszel/hyperwell-thesis/chapters/study.md

 Subsequent to the first session, participants were asked to fill out the first post-session questionnaire regarding their experience of working with Recogito in a collaborative environment.
 This questionnaire is detailed in @sec:questionnaires and asked participants about their work during the session ("Did you interact with others' annotations while working on the document?") and posed questions on experience-related sentiments as Likert-scale questions ("How interactive did the process of annotating collaboratively feel to you?").

-The second session, taking place days or weeks after the first one (_TODO:_ Why days or even weeks?
-Explain.), had a focus on the particular task of georeferencing, i.e., annotating words or areas---in a text or image resource, respectively---with entities of historic places, such as Athens in Ancient Greece.
+The second session, taking place less than a month after the first one, had a focus on the particular task of georeferencing, i.e., annotating words or areas---in a text or image resource, respectively---with entities of historic places, such as Athens in Ancient Greece.
 This task requires to have the respective gazetteers available ingested[^recogito-gazetteers] into Recogito before the session takes place.
 The selected gazetteer should provide places matching the contents epoch of the selected resources.
 The session itself has been scheduled similar to the first meeting, with a total duration of 60 minutes including a 15 minutes introduction.
 This time, participants were explicitly asked to explore the capabilities of georeferencing and were shown the interactive mapping visualization of Recogito.
 Additionally, supervisors suggested the participants to revisit their previous annotations, as well as the annotations of others, as the group continued to work on the resources and thus, the annotations, they edited during the first session.

 The second questionnaire emphasized feedback on the participants' scholarly experience with georeferencing and their user experience Recogito.
 The questionnaire is provided in @sec:questionnaires.
 Focusing on georeferencing, the first part of the questionnaire asked participants about their performance on the given tasks throughout the second session and posed questions on georeferencing in particular ("How beneficial was georeferencing places in annotations for your further understanding?").
 Given that users had spent two sessions working with Recogito, the second part of the questionnaire asked participants about the ergonomic and hedonic qualities of Recogito, as introduced by the UEQ.
 Likert-scale type questions asked about participants experience on comprehensibility, innovation, attractiveness, pragmatics, clutter, and creativity of Recogito.